This is a guest article by Zach Walchuk.

 Your life is a story — it is being written and told.
 Being intentional with finding and telling your story is the key to finding yourself.

 Zach Walchuk is a writer and software developer living in Denver, Colorado.
 He is a happy husband and expectant father.
 By sharing his personal experiments through writing, Zach hopes to help others become more truly themselves.
-You can find more from him on Medium and Twitter.
+You can find more from him on Twitter.